 How Purchasing a Goalsetter Basketball Hoop Teaches Your Kids Life Lessons

 Have you ever watched parents and toddlers at a public play place interact?
 The parents are typically hovering over their children and are ready to mediate any rough play that appears.
 A little boy grabs a toy out of another child’s hand, causing her to cry.
-Immediately, both parents are intervening, talking to the children about “caring is sharing” as the kids continue to scream.
+Immediately, both parents are intervening, talking to the children about sharing as the kids continue to scream

 Exposing Kids to Healthy Levels of Competition Will Yield Long-Term Benefits

 Child development experts all agree that a little healthy competition can be really good for kids.
 Yet, as parents, we either are reluctant to let them embark in such a state of competition or we go to the other extreme and put too much pressure on our children.
 Sometimes, a good old fashioned game of basketball in the front yard with neighborhood kids can be just the right amount of healthy competition kids need to develop these crucial life skills.